entomb/entomb.github.io/README.md

 - SQL, MySQL

 #####I Learned...
 A Lot...
 Besides the huge technical improvements I learned how to deal with pressure and how to deal with failure. _Kriação_ had such a wide scope that I ended up coding a bit of everything.
-I also had time to learn about project management and client expectation as we often had direct contact with the final clients. _Kriação_ was great to build up team spirit, entrepreneurship and the capacity of setting and achiving goals for myself.
+I also had time to learn about project management and client expectation as we often had direct contact with the final clients. _Kriação_ was great to build up team spirit, entrepreneurship and the capacity of setting and achieving goals for myself.